ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num2/index.md

 # Summary.
 An optional shortened abstract.
-summary: A MATLAB-based software toolkit that I re-designed, re-developed and released with my research partner Nanyan and supervisor Dr. Jia Guo based on Dr. Guo's previous work.
+summary: A MATLAB-based software toolkit that we re-designed, re-developed and released extending a previous work.

 tags: ['abstract']